bytes-feuhs/bytes-feuhs.github.io/docs/about.md

 permalink: docs/about/
 background: '/assets/css/about.css?v='
 ---
-**BYTES**, or ***"Brilliant, Young, and Technology-Empowered Students,"*** is a local organization in <a href="{{ site.feu }}" target="_blank">FEU High School</a> and was founded on July 18, 2024 by students for students.
-It fosters an environment of innovation and collaboration, promotes technological literacy and excellence, and prepares us for future challenges.
+**BYTES**, or ***"Brilliant, Young, and Technology-Empowered Students,"*** is a local organization in <a href="{{ site.feu }}" target="_blank">FEU High School</a> that was founded on July 18, 2024 by students for students.
+It fosters an inclusive environment of innovation and collaboration, promotes technological literacy and excellence, and prepares us for future challenges.

 <br>